 Juan Soto Rookie Card Guide and Highlights of Other Key Early Cards

 With his arrival in Washington, the first big league Juan Soto Rookie Card wasn’t far behind.
-The prospect has made the Nationals’ offense that much stronger.
+The youngster instantly made the Nationals’ offense that much stronger.
 And depending on how the free agent market shakes down over the next couple of years, he could be looked to be an even bigger anchor for the team.

 After tearing up minor league pitching to kick off the 2018 season, Soto jumped quickly through the ranks.
 And his start in Washington couldn’t have gone any better.
 On the first pitch of his first start, he took San Diego’s Robbie Erlin to the opposite field for a three-run home run.

 That’s going to grow exponentially in the months and years ahead now that he’s embarking on his MLB career.

 His fast ascent has certainly raised the profile (and prices) of his early cards.
 Now that he’s in the majors, it’s up to his continued ability to flourish for that momentum to stick.

 Due to the timing of his call-up, many of the year’s set don’t have a Juan Soto Rookie Card.
 Also, Topps didn’t sign him to an autograph deal until later in the season so that put a limit on his appearances in high-end sets.
 That said, collectors still have a fair bit of choice when it comes to Juan Soto Rookie Cards, just not quite as many as fellow 2018 rookies like Shohei Ohtani and Ronald Acuna Jr.